Find Trade Colleges

 Battle Creek, MI

-With a ranking of #7, Kellogg Community College did quite well on this year’s best value schools for allied health & medical assisting services students working on their associate degree.
-Kellogg Community College is a small public school located in the city of Battle Creek.
+Kellogg Community College landed the #7 spot in the 2023 rankings for the best value associate degree allied health & medical assisting services programs.
+Kellogg Community College is a small public school located in the small city of Battle Creek.

 #8